THE AUDUBON SOCIETY and OSA PENINSULA & CORCOVADO NATIONAL PARK CHRISTMAS BIRD COUNTS

 In 1900, the first Audubon Christmas Bird count (CBC) was conducted in 25 areas (count circles) with 27 observers in the United States and Canada.
-Now, more than 100 years later, the Osa Peninsula Christmas Bird Count Circle is one of over 2200 Audubon Society count circles located in 20 countries in existence today.
+Now, 123 years later, the Osa Peninsula Christmas Bird Count Circle is one of over 2200 Audubon Society count circles located in 20 countries in existence today.

-This year marks the 120th Christmas Bird Count (CBC).
-The CBC is a one-day 24-hour event that occurs between December 14th and January 5th.
-These tens of thousands of volunteer citizen scientists head out, often before dawn, to count birds, and to be part of a long-running tradition in avian conservation and science.
-Fortunately for us on the Osa, we don’t have to wear a big parka braving the cold down here!
+The CBC is a one-day 24 hour event that occurs between December 14th and January 5th.
+Tens of thousands of volunteer citizen scientists head out, often before dawn, to count birds, and to be part of a long running tradition in avian conservation and science.
+Fortunately for us on the Osa, we don’t have to wear a big parka braving the cold!

-Audubon has established an official methodology for all observers to follow which helps to standardize information.
-The CBC covers a circular area with a 15-mile diameter and anybody within that circle can be a part of the count.
+Audubon has established official methodology for all observers to follow which helps to standardize information.
+The CBC covers a circular area with a 15 mile diameter and anybody within that circle can be a part of the count.
 All birds seen or heard are recorded along a pre-defined route or area.
 That’s it!
 You can even count birds that come to your feeders if you like.
-Of course, there is a bit more to it, but that covers the basics.
+Of course there is a bit more to it, but that covers the basics.
 The data then goes into the Audubon Society database and Cornell’s eBird which is also available to the public.

 The Osa CROP (Costa Rica Osa Peninsula) circle covers much of the area outside of Corcovado National Park circling around Luna Lodge, Osa Conservation properties, El Remanso, Bosque del Cabo, Lapa Rios, Cabo Matapalo, Puerto Jimenez, Playa Sandalo, Bosque del Rio Tigre and Dos Brazos.
 You get the idea.
 This area is extremely important because it includes the biological corridor from Matapalo to the park as well as a sizeable portion of urban landscape to the east where following bird population trends become necessary.